tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Security baseline on Azure.md

     - Trial subscriptions will not work.

-2. A machine with the following software installed:
+2. A machine with the following software installed (a Virtual Machine is created via the ARM template with most of this):

     - [Visual Studio 2019](https://visualstudio.microsoft.com/downloads/)
     - [SQL Management Studio](https://docs.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms)